 Modern times have brought many “miraculous” medicines which quickly eliminate individual symptoms, but often don’t allow the body to return its balance.
 Herbs come handy in such cases.
 To relieve the symptoms of flu and cold, we select herbs that relieve irritation of the mucous membranes, reduce inflammation, act antibacterial and enable their own recovery.
 Let’s see how you can make the best herbal tea for colds and flu.

 Which is the best tea for a cold or flu?

 Herbs that relieve the symptoms of colds and flu are working in two ways.
 They work as an expectorant and as emollients.
-The first group includes herbs, which help in the formation of liquid and removal of accumulated mucus.
-The second group of herbs with its active ingredients calms the irritated and inflamed mucous membranes of the respiratory tract and dry irritating cough.
+The first group includes herbs, which help in the formation of liquid and removal of the accumulated mucus.
+The second group of herbs with its active ingredients calms an irritated and inflamed mucous membrane of the respiratory tract and dry irritating cough.